xLearn-AU/R-Detect/space/README.md

 Official Huggingface Space Demo

-Questions:
-- How many model do we need to load?
-  - one for tokenize
+TODO:
+  - Should I use TST_MMD_u_3S / MMD_3_Sample_Test to do the relative test?
+    - Return the p_value directly
+  - Where to load the feature for MGT and HWT?
+    - What's the dimension of feature data?

-  - one for feature extract? "net"?
+  - Add more models for generation
-  - one for predict? "feature_ref_for_test"? f(s; p, alpha)
+  - Debug the current app
+  - Optimize the UX